DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

 ## Homework

 ### What to do

+TODO: Take out all this visual-studio-project-delivery related stuff.

 The goal this week is to practise cleaning and submitting a project, along with showing your progress on the slot machine (simple program) assessment which is due shortly.